ahdis/ch-ems/input/pagecontent/api.md

-CH ELLM provides a RESTful Web Api based on FHIR to enable a laboratory to send its reports.
+CH ELM provides a RESTful Web Api based on FHIR to enable a laboratory to send its reports.

 ### Scope
 The Simplified Publish transaction passes a Simplified Publish Request from the Laboratory to the FOPH, providing the document directly as a FHIR Bundle.